-Millions of people cringe when they see ragweed and goldenrod bloom in the fall and blossoming trees, flowers, and grasses in the spring, because they know they will soon be fighting allergies.
-According to the U.S. News & World Report, allergies are assuming epidemic proportions in the United States, with up to 30% of adults and 40% of children now suffering from hay fever symptoms—nasal congestion and itchy, watering eyes.
-Allergy now reportedly appears regularly in the top 10 reasons for visits to doctors' offices.
+According to the Asthma and Allergy Foundation of America, allergies are assuming epidemic proportions in the United States, with up to 30% of adults and 40% of children now suffering from hay fever symptoms—nasal congestion and itchy, watering eyes.

 Researchers and doctors are still unclear on exactly why some people are affected by allergens such as dust, pollen, and mold while others are not.
 Data suggests that the developed nations of the West have a higher incidence of allergies, and scientists hypothesize that the "clean" surroundings, immunizations, and antibiotics prevalent in these countries may be responsible for many people's reactions to allergens.

 Other factors that may be contributing include diet, exposure to chemicals, and carpeted housing.